TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ### For Themes

-Open `Themes` folder and drop here any theme that supports 5.x
+Open `Themes` folder and drop here any theme that supports 5.x.

 ### For Noteskins

-Open `NoteSkins` folder, open the folder that represents what noteskin gamemode the noteskin is made for, drop the **NoteSkin Folder** there.
+Open `NoteSkins` folder, open the folder that represents what game mode the noteskin is made for, drop the **NoteSkin Folder** there.

 You can find more noteskins in https://projectoutfox.com/addons/noteskins